Final Fantasy VII

 The story begins with the protagonist, Cloud Strife, joining up with team AVALANCHE, made up of Barret Wallace, Tifa Lockhart, Biggs, Wedge and later Aeris Gainsborough, Red XIII and Cid Highwind.
 Their goal is to take down Shinra Company, an organization responsible for Mako mining projects which are slowly destroying the planet (Gaia).

 The Turks, a group working for Shinra Company, kidnap Aeris after learning about her past and take her to the Shinra Building in Midgar for testing.
 A rescue operation to retrieve Aeris ends up failing and the entire AVALANCHE team gets thrown into the Shinra Co. prison cells.
-They manage to make a miraculous escape though as most of the personnel in the building are killed by a mysterious man in black, presumed by Cloud to be his former SOLDIER teammate, Sephiroth.
-The resulting fight to the terrors of Shinra Co. and Sephiroth are fought out all over the world of Gaia (referred to as “the planet” in the game).
+They manage to make a miraculous escape though as most of the Shinra Soldiers in the building are killed off by a mysterious ‘man in black’, presumed by Cloud to be his former SOLDIER teammate, Sephiroth.
+The game follows the story of Cloud and his companions as they track down Sephiroth and attempt to save the world from Sephiroth’s awe inspiring powers.

-The number of references to FF7 in other games (nearly all of the games in the Final Fantasy Series contain some reference to Final Fantasy VII) and the sheer amount of players to complete this game multiple times, including trying to beat the game under various self imposed restrictions (such as a “No Materia” challenge) to this day ensure that the legacy of Final Fantasy VII will live on for many, many years to come.
+The number of references to FFVII in other games, including games in the Final Fantasy series, and the sheer number of players that list this game as one of their favorites ensure that the legacy of Final Fantasy VII will live on for many, many years to come!

 Final Fantasy VII is undeniably one of the best games ever made.
 It is one of my favorite games and the one I enjoyed most in the series, but to be fair, I haven’t played Final Fantasy VI (which many fans of the Final Fantasy series claim to be the best title in the franchise).
 Putting aside the back-and-forth over which of the two games is the best, there is no doubt regarding the impact that Final Fantasy VII has had on the RPG genre and the gaming community as a whole.